cando/slides/presentations/programming_with_algebra/index.md

 Struct: defines a physically grouped list of variables under one name in a block of memory

-A common thing to do in category theory is to reverse all the arrows and see what happens.
-Doing so for a the product gives us the co-product -->
+A common thing to do in category theory is to reverse all the arrows and get the "dual" category.
+Given each "statement" you get another "statement" for free:

+E.g. Doing so for a the product gives us the co-product -->

 ---